More Wii innovation: head tracking

 @Anonymous: actually I got one of those, but it’s rather small (17″ TFT monitor)

-4. Marius Gedminas said on
+4. Marius Gedminas says

 One thing about Gnash is that it can cope with videos directly on YouTube, but shows only a useless white rectangle if you try to embed them somewhere else.

-5. OasisGame said on
+5. OasisGame says

 Used in a pure desktop environment you say?